lantelyes/uploadr/README.md

 * Login page
 * Multiple users
 * File list pagination and sorting based different properties on name/date etc
-* More polish and cleanup of the UI
+* More polish and cleanup of the UI and CSS
 * More robust error handling for both the client and backend
 * More robust database query building methods
 * Full folder synchronization with server directory and database, not just new files, deleted ones also
 * Server directory poller to check for new/deleted files
 * Implement maximum file size and user storage check
+* Use more Angular specfic libraries, such as angular-ui-bootstrap